SnarpleDev/Snazzle/README.md

 6. Go to `localhost:3000` in your favourite browser and play around with it!

 ## Hosting on Replit
 Some features currently won't work properly due to usage of Scratch's API.
+With this in mind, [there's a version on replit that works around these limitations.](https://snazzle-repl.redstonescratch.repl.co/) However, because of these limitations, there are the following disadvantages to using the repl:
+1. No projects or studios on the front page
+2. All profile pictures are the default one
+3. May be slower